DevExpress/testcafe/docs/articles/documentation/recipes/debug-in-webstorm.md

 The `$NODE_DEBUG_OPTION` placeholder marks a place where Node.js debugger options are inserted before execution.

-Path to test files will be specified in the debug configuration at the next steps.
+The path to test files is specified in the debug configuration ([step 4](#step-4---specify-configuration-options)).

 ## Step 3 - Create a Debug Configuration

 Open WebStorm.
-If no build or run configuration is set up at the moment, click **Add Configuration** in the top-right corner.
+If no build or run configuration is set up, click **Add Configuration** in the top-right corner.

 ![Click Add Configuration](../../images/webstorm/press-add-configuration.png)

-Otherwise, open the configuration drop-down menu and select **Edit Configurations...**.
+Otherwise, open the configuration drop-down menu and select **Edit Configurations...** to invoke the **Run/Debug Configurations** dialog.

 ![Edit Configurations](../../images/webstorm/edit-configurations.png)

-This invokes the **Run/Debug Configurations** dialog.

 Click the **+** button to create a new configuration from a template.